m-reza-rahman/jakartaee-docker/thin-war/README.md

 	$ docker run --rm -d -p 80:9080 -p 443:9443  --name=JavaEEDemoWLP javaeedemo-wlp
 	```

-	To access to the Admin Center Console open the next URL in a browser `https://localhost/adminCenter`
+	To access to the Admin Center Console open the next URL in a browser `https://localhost/adminCenter`.
+The username for login is `admin` and de password `123456`

 8. Use the following command to watch the server logs: